SaiCharan211/Job-Portal-and-Recruiter-Dashboard/README.md

-# MERN-TODO Application
+# PERN-TODO Application

-A full-stack TODO list application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+A full-stack TODO list application built with the PERN stack (PostgreSQL, Express.js, React, Node.js).
 This application allows users to register, log in, and manage their personal to-do lists.

 ## Features